vlgiitr/academic-kickstart/content/discussions/index.md

 ### Basic Discussions

-We discuss a few fundamental concepts every Wednesday.
+We discuss a few fundamental concepts on Wednesdays.

 |     Date      |               Topic               |    Resources   |
 | --------------| ----------------------------------|----------------|